Hot-Dip Galvanized/ Aluzinc Steel in China

 Hot-dip galvanized steel coils are available with a pure zinc coating through the hot-dip galvanizing process.
 It offers the economy, strength and formability of steel combined with the corrosion resistance of zinc.
 The hot-dip process is the process by which steel gets coated in layers of zinc to protect against rust.
 It is especially useful for countless outdoor and industrial applications.

-- Q: What are the different methods of protecting steel coils from corrosion?
+- Q: What are the different certifications required for steel coil manufacturers?

-- Q: What are the common quality issues with steel coils?
+- Q: What are the common methods of inspecting steel coils for quality control?

 Send your message to us